lsst-dm/dmtn-094/index.rst

 ======

 Broadly speaking, there are two main types of tokens in the LSST DM system.
-Tokens whose primary use are for identity, which are similar to those issued from CILogon, and tokens whose primary use are for checking capabilities.
+Tokens whose primary use is for identity, which are similar to those issued from CILogon, and tokens whose primary use is for checking capabilities.
 Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.
 Because of these similarities, they can be used in nearly all use cases covered by X.509 certificates.
-From there, the similarities end.
-Identity tokens allow encoding of much more authentication information about a subject which are useful is useful LSST system.
-More information can be found about those differences in the `Tokens vs. X .509 <#tokens-vs-x-509>`__ section.
+But identity tokens also allow encoding of much more authentication information about a subject, which is useful in the LSST system.
+More information can be found about the differences between tokens and certificates in the `Tokens vs. X .509 <#tokens-vs-x-509>`__ section.

-Capability tokens, expand in the LSST DM system, will minimally also include the UNIX UID and/or username for the LSST account, as well as a list of capabilities for the token.
-Those capabilities are listed in the ``scope`` claim of a the token.
+Capability tokens, as expanded in the LSST DM system, will minimally also include the UNIX UID and/or username for the LSST account, as well as a list of capabilities for the token.
+Those capabilities are listed in the ``scope`` claim of the token.

 Approaches to Authorization
 ---------------------------